mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 In a previous article, we introduced various definitions and techniques for looking for good names.

-In this article, we will try to show some present problems with nomenclature in order to improve our practices.
+In this article, we will try to show some present problems with nomenclature to improve our practices.

 [What exactly is a name - Part I The Quest](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20exactly%20is%20a%20name%20-%20Part%20I%20The%20Quest/readme.md)